Param302/Discord-Verification-bot/readme.md

 [x] Verify OTP
 [x] Synchronize multi-user at a time
 [x] Status added
-[ ] Log data in a channel and in a file
+[] Log data in a channel and in a file
-- [ ] Details when joined with user id and email id in a file and channel
+- [x] Details when joined with user id and email id in a file.
+- [ ] Log details in a channel
 - [ ] Above details with username, role assigned in channel [ ] Add Embedded msgs rather than text messages
 [ ] Change Roles